Harshit-CSE10/digital_literacy_project/task_4/task4.md

 This is Harshit Shrimali from VIT Bhopal University pursuing a course in Computer Science Engineering in my first year of college.
 I am interested in a summer internship in your engineering team.

 During my academic sessions, I have been learning various concepts in Python, data structures, and basic cloud computing concepts.
-I have been following your recent activities in the field of [specific project/product/industry area of interest].
+I have been following your recent activities in the field of Software Development and Cloud Automation.
 It would be great learning and a great opportunity to contribute in the summer.

 Please let me know if there is any scope available in your team for junior interns.